prateek2131/ML_ops_Assignment/README.md

 ## Prerequisites

-1. Install required software:
-   - Python 3.9+
+1. Ensure you have the following installed:
+   - Docker (20.10.x or higher)
-   - Docker and Docker Compose
+   - Docker Compose (2.x or higher)
    - Git
+   - Python 3.9 or higher

 2. System requirements:
    - Memory: 8GB RAM (minimum)